CidVonHighwind/6dofViewer/README.md

 ## Future work
 ### Depth map generation
 Currently, I am not aware of a method to generate depth maps for stereo 180-degree images.
-Existing models typically generate a single displacement map for the left image.
+Existing models typically generate a single disparity map for the left image.
 A model that supports stereo images and outputs a depth map for each would be highly beneficial.

 ### Infilling with other camera view

 ### Video support

+## Releases

+A build can be downloaded under Releases.

+The images come from https://deovr.com/channel/burari-vr?type=photos.